cmotc/nightly-env/README.md

 hard drive without it exploding.
 This lets me build, clean, and regenerate my projects folder whenever I need to without a bunch of hassle.
 This is not likely to be useful to anybody else unless they adapt it to use their own projects.
-It's simple enough to find out where.
+It's simple enough to find out where, but I'll document how as it becomes more solid if I don't adapt it for general use myself in the process.

 For a more detailed list of the projects I sometimes build with this script, look at (remotes.md)[https://github.com/cmotc/nightly-env/blob/master/remotes.md]